 Jennifer Bress, PhD is a New York State licensed psychologist and an Assistant Professor of Psychology in Psychiatry at Weill Cornell Medicine.
-Dr. Bress specializes in research-supported therapeutic techniques to treat mood disorders, anxiety disorders, and obsessive-compulsive disorders.
-She focuses primarily on Cognitive Behavioral Therapy (CBT) and draws on related therapeutic approaches including behavioral activation, mindfulness, Acceptance and Commitment Therapy (ACT), and Dialectical Behavior Therapy (DBT).
-Dr. Bress aims to provide a supportive environment in which individuals can learn tailored, concrete strategies to improve their lives.
+Dr. Bress specializes in research-supported psychotherapy interventions to treat mood disorders, anxiety disorders, and obsessive-compulsive disorders.
+She practices primarily Cognitive Behavioral Therapy (CBT) and incorporates related therapeutic approaches including behavioral activation, mindfulness, Acceptance and Commitment Therapy (ACT), and Dialectical Behavior Therapy (DBT) depending on the individual's specific needs.

 Specialties and Expertise